ufavela96/Clinical-Data-Analysis/README.md

 This project explores Medicare post-acute (home health) data using SQL and Python.
 The analysis focuses on provider-level metrics such as episode counts, service days, care minutes by discipline (PT, OT, SLP, Nursing), provider charges, and Medicare payments.

+System Environment

+This project was developed on a Raspberry Pi 5 running Python, SQLite, and Jupyter Notebook.
+While the analysis will run on any machine with Python 3 and the required libraries, I set it up on the Pi as part of my learning process in configuring lightweight data environments.

 Project Goals

 Practice SQL queries and python programming for healthcare datasets